Pegasus (spyware): Mexico

 In July 2017, the international team assembled to investigate the 2014 Iguala mass kidnapping publicly complained they thought they were being surveilled by the Mexican government.
 They stated that the Mexican government used Pegasus to send them messages about funeral homes containing links which, when clicked, allowed the government to surreptitiously listen to the investigators.
 The Mexican government has repeatedly denied any unauthorized hacking.

+In 2023, it was revealed that Mexican Army intelligence was using Pegasus to monitor Guerreros Unidos cartel members and police officials in the area at the time of the kidnapping, capturing a cartel boss and the police commander discussing where to take the students that night.
+The Army had soldiers on the streets and a local battalion had an informant embedded with the students.
+Intercepted communications days later revealed two suspects talking about releasing students, indicating they may still have been alive.
+Despite this, the military never shared any of this information with officials searching for the students, and there is no evidence to suggest they attempted a rescue.